 Jeremy is a shareholder and has played an important role in strategy and business development within Clean TeQ.
-He led the negotiations on behalf of Clean TeQ with BHP Billiton and CVRD for the successful licensing of the Clean-iX Technology in respect of Nickel and Cobalt extraction.
 Jeremy has a long and successful track record as a strategy consultant in the mining industry including 12 years with McKinsey & Company.
-In recent times Jeremy's role in the Company has changed to reflect Clean TeQ's evolution.
-He remains actively involved in strategy and business development of the Company.
+In recent times Jeremy's role in the Company has changed to reflect Clean TeQ's evolution and he remains actively involved in strategy and business development of the Company.
 Jeremy was first appointed to the Board on 10 September 2007.